 The world of building and technology collide with the evolution of concrete admixture.
 This is due to the rise of chemical admixtures, those compounds which produce chemical reactions with the components inside concrete slabs.
 The installer’s goal is to produce high-quality concrete with lower setting times.
 However, chemicals reaction are a chemist’s world.
 Admixtures play an increasingly prominent role in concrete installation, and that makes chemists out of building contractors.

 The answer is changing as quickly as the new admixture ingredients.
 However, we can generally observe the main effects of those most widely applied to concrete.

 Superplasticizers are popular in admixtures which aim to reduce moisture content (MC) in concrete slabs.
 This, in turn, speeds drying time.
-However, the various ingredients of superplasticizers produce different results in concrete moisture content.
+However, the various ingredients of superplasticizers produce different results in concrete MC.

 Superplasticizer admixtures containing lignosulfonate are successful in lower doses.
 Higher doses actually slow concrete set times and lead to concrete bubbles, known as air entrainment.
 Lignosulfonate hybrid mixes result in variable compressive strength readings in concrete slabs.

 Superplasticizer admixtures produced with polymer compounds also produce mixed results.
-If the main goal is to more efficiently disperse moisture content, researchers conclude that polymers with lower molecular weight outperformed admixtures with higher molecular weight.
+If the main goal is to more efficiently disperse MC, researchers conclude that polymers with lower molecular weight outperformed admixtures with higher molecular weight.